Grumpy-Bear-Games/Unity-FMOD-Utilities/Documentation/manual/webgl.md

 When a Unity application loses focus in WebGL, e.g. the user switches to a different tab, FMOD gets stuck playing the same sounds.
 @"Games.GrumpyBear.FMOD.Utilities.FocusManager" is class, which helps handle unfocus and focus events correctly by suspending and resuming FMOD.
-Simply add @"Games.GrumpyBear.FMOD.Utilities.FocusManager" to a GameObject in your active scene.
+Simply add @"Games.GrumpyBear.FMOD.Utilities.FocusManager" to a @"UnityEngine.GameObject" in your active scene.

 > [!TIP]
 > It's recommended to keep the @"Games.GrumpyBear.FMOD.Utilities.FocusManager" in a global scene, if you're using a multi-scene setup.